artificial-polyglot/arti/README.md

 ## Comparison

-The original and official text is compared to the speech to text transcript using a Google developed product call diffpatchmatch.
+The original and official text is compared to the speech to text transcript using a Google-developed product called diffpatchmatch.
 This tool uses the Myers Diff Algorithm.

 The standard output of this process is an HTML report that highlights differences,